Bibington History, Family Crest & Coats of Arms

 Early History of the Bibington family

 This web page shows only a small excerpt of our Bibington research.
-Another 135 words (10 lines of text) are included under the topic Early Bibington History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Bibington History in all our PDF Extended History products and printed products wherever possible.

 Bibington Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Bibington include Bebbington, Bebington, Bebbinton, Bebinton and many more.

 Early Notables of the Bibington family (pre 1700)

 More information is included under the topic Early Bibington Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bibington family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Anne Bevington who settled in Virginia in 1660; Francis Bevington landed in America in 1772; Thomas Bevinton settled in Virginia in 1650.